Criminal Tax Attorney

 Types of Criminal Tax Crimes

-At Eaker Peréz, we work to defend clients from some of the most common criminal tax crime accusations, including:
+At Eaker Peréz, our criminal tax lawyers work to defend clients from some of the most common criminal tax crime accusations, including:

 - Tax evasion